larry-athey/boilermaker/README.md

 # Boilermaker

-WiFi enabled and ESP32 driven  power controller and temperature regulator for distillation boilers.
+WiFi enabled and ESP32 driven  power controller and temperature regulator for brewing and distillation boilers.
 Multiple units can be combined in a master/slave configuration.

 You may contact me directly at https://panhandleponics.com<br>
 Subscribe to the official YouTube channel at https://www.youtube.com/@PanhandlePonics